BMartin4659/dj-contract-app/EMAILJS_SETUP.md

 # EmailJS Setup Instructions

 ## Overview
-This application uses EmailJS to send booking confirmation emails after successful payments.
+This application uses EmailJS to send booking confirmation emails in two places:
+1. After a successful Stripe payment (in StripeCheckout.js)
+2. On the payment success page for manual resend (in app/payment/success/page.js)

 Follow these instructions to set up your EmailJS account and configure the application to use it.

 ## Step 1: Create an EmailJS Account
 1. Go to [EmailJS.com](https://www.emailjs.com/) and create an account